KasparEtter/ef1p/pages/email/email.md

 Another consequence of using digital signatures is that senders can [no longer repudiate](https://en.wikipedia.org/wiki/Non-repudiation) their messages.
 If a dispute arises from an oral conversation, it's one person's word against another person's word.
-For modern email, this is no longer the case and many people aren't aware of this.
+For modern email, this is no longer the case, and many people aren't aware of this.
 I don't know whether DKIM signatures would make much of a difference if an email dispute comes before a court.
 In the world of politics, however, the ability to cast or eliminate doubt can make a big difference.
 For example, when [WikiLeaks released personal emails](https://en.wikipedia.org/wiki/Podesta_emails)